-Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
-Have your proxy card in hand when you call and then follow the instructions.
+Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 P.M.
+ET on 05/17/2018.
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting

-VOTE BY MAII
+VOTE BY MAIL